Information for Faculty

 Supplemental Instruction (SI) Leaders support students who are enrolled in 'bottleneck' courses - subjects that are required but that also have a higher failure rate, such that a student who receives a failing grade may have delayed progress in their major.
 SI Leaders facilitate workshops and study sessions outside of the regularly scheduled class time.
 These sessions are focused on active student involvement and incorporate both content and learning strategies.

-- facilitate at least two study sessions per week which focus on the potentially challenging aspects of the course lectures
+- facilitate regular study sessions per week which focus on the potentially challenging aspects of the course lectures

 - if agreed upon between the SI Leader and the faculty member, SI Leaders may assist with activities during the class time